parikshitsharma2001/event-ticketing-and-seat-reservation/README.md

 The Event Ticketing and Seat Reservation System demonstrates a comprehensive implementation of microservices architecture with industry best practices.
 The system successfully addresses key challenges in distributed systems including:

 **Technical Achievements:**
-- Polyglot microservices with Java, TypeScript, and Python
+- Polyglot microservices with Java, and TypeScript
 - Database-per-service pattern with complete data isolation
 - Idempotent payment processing
 - Automatic seat reservation expiration